Tanzania National Parks

 Serengeti National Park

 Serengeti National Park is the oldest and most popular national park in Tanzania.
-It is also a World Heritage Site and it is known for its annual migration when thousands of wildebeest, zebras and gazelles run across its plains.
-But even when migration is over, the Serengeti is still one of the most unique of places for game viewing.
-It is a home to herds of buffalos, groups of elephants and giraffes and prides of lions.
-You can also find leopards resting in the top of the trees and cheetahs roaming the southeaster plains.
-And if seeing the animals from your safari vehicle isn’t enough for you then you can opt for an unforgettable hot air balloon ride to see the vast splendours of the Serengeti from above.
+It is a World Heritage Site and is famous for its annual migration when thousands of wildebeests, zebras, and gazelles run across its plains.
+Even when migration has come to an end, Serengeti remains to be one of the unique places to see wild animals in their natural element.
+It is home to herds of buffalos, groups of elephants and giraffes and prides of lions and it is common to find leopards on top of the trees and cheetahs roaming the southeastern plains.
+If seeing animals in your safari truck doesn’t cut it for you, you can opt for a memorable hot air balloon ride to view the vast beauty of Serengeti from above.

 Ngorongoro is a conservation area and a UNESCO World Heritage Site.
-It is also considered to be one of the natural wonders of the world and it is the world’s largest inactive, intact, and unfilled volcanic caldera.
-It is 610 meters deep, it covers 260 square kilometres and it is 1,800 meters above sea level.
+It is also considered to be one of the natural wonders of the world, and it is the world’s largest inactive, intact, and unfilled volcanic caldera.
+It is 610 meters deep, it covers 260 square kilometers, and it is 1,800 meters above sea level.

 Tarangire National Park

-Tarangire is the 6th largest national park in Tanzania, it covers 2,850 square meters and it is located 118 km southwest of Arusha in the Manyara region.
+Tarangire is the 6th largest national park in Tanzania, it covers 2,850 square meters, and it is located 118 km southwest of Arusha in the Manyara region.
 Tarangire is one of the few parks where big groups of elephants can be spotted.
-Plenty of other animals are found in this park including lions, wildebeest, zebra, buffalo, impala, gazelle, wildbeest, eland, lions, leopards and giraffes.
+Plenty of other animals are found in this park including lions, wildebeest, zebra, buffalo, impala, gazelle, wildebeest, eland, lions, leopards and giraffes.

 It is also a great place for bird lovers as it offers 550 bird varieties, the most breeding species in one habitat anywhere in the world.

-Tarangire is also famous for its numerous baobob trees.
+Tarangire is also famous for its numerous baobab trees.